iobroker-community-adapters/ioBroker.spotify-premium/README.md

 - (aruttkamp) Testing Node 22.x implemented

 ### 1.5.0 (2024-04-18)
-- (N1tR0) A problem has been fixed which cause 'too many requests' errors [#241, #245, #311].
+- (N1tR0) A problem has been fixed which causes 'too many requests' errors [#241, #245, #311].
 The recommended update interval for playlist information is now 60 minutes.
 - (N1tR0) A DNS cache has been added [#341].
 - (N1tR0) Potentially fix 'Current played track is not highlighted' [#283]
 - (N1tR0) Some state types have been fixed